 - Laser surface grill thermometers use an infrared laser to detect the surface temperature of food, cookware, and heating elements without having to physically touch the items.
 These thermometers are not useful for checking internal food temperatures.

 - Wireless grill thermometers have a remote probe thermometer that can be left in the food.
 It connects via Wi-Fi or Bluetooth to a linked mobile device to provide regular updates on the temperature regardless of where the grill cook happens to be.

 - Grill top thermometers are mainly used to keep track of the current cooking temperature within the grill.
 They’re integral for smoking meat and other foods because the lid should remain closed while smoking in order to properly control the temperature.

-The accuracy of a grill thermometer is one of the first factors to consider.
+The accuracy of a grill thermometer is one of the first factors many users consider.
 In order to feel confident about the temperature of food that is being prepared, it’s a good idea to invest in a grill thermometer with an accuracy rating of at least ±2 percent and a calibration feature to adjust the accuracy if necessary.

 Another great option, especially for managing an indoor grill, is temperature tracking.
 This is a feature offered in some digital and wireless grill thermometers.
 It measures and records the internal temperature of the meat and the ambient temperature of the grill, and some products even record the date, time, and type of dish that is being prepared based on the information submitted by the user.

 Similar to accuracy, an adequate temperature range is integral for keeping track of the temperature of the food or the ambient temperature of the grill.
 If the temperature range of the grill thermometer is too narrow, then it will be unable to accurately measure the full spectrum of heat produced by a grill.